kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 * Reference for protease assay protocol: :cite:p:`ihssen_fluorogenic_2021`.
 * There are several standard curve that need to be plotted before we carry out protease assay with the compounds that we wanted to test.

-    * **Protease activity curve** From protease activity assay, we can find out the Km value of protease activity curve, which dictates how much protease to use for protease inhibition assay
+    * **Protease activity curve** From protease activity assay, find out the Km value of protease activity curve, which dictates how much protease should be used for protease inhibition assay

-    * **Substrate optimisation curve** From substrate optimisation assay, we can findout the Km value of substrate optimisation curve, which dictates how much substrate we should use for protease inhibition assay.
+    * **Substrate optimisation curve** From substrate optimisation assay, find out the Km value of substrate optimisation curve, which dictates how much substrate should be used for protease inhibition assay.

 **Requires**